Technological singularity: Next step of sociobiological evolution

-While the technological singularity is usually seen as a sudden event, some scholars argue the current speed of change already fits this description.

-In addition, some argue that we are already in the midst of a major evolutionary transition that merges technology, biology, and society.
-Digital technology has infiltrated the fabric of human society to a degree of indisputable and often life-sustaining dependence.

-A 2016 article in Trends in Ecology & Evolution argues that "humans already embrace fusions of biology and technology.
-We spend most of our waking time communicating through digitally mediated channels... we trust artificial intelligence with our lives through antilock braking in cars and autopilots in planes...
-With one in three marriages in America beginning online, digital algorithms are also taking a role in human pair bonding and reproduction".
+A 2016 Trends in Ecology & Evolution article argues that humanity is in the midst of a major evolutionary transition that merges technology, biology, and society.
+This is due to digital technology infiltrating the fabric of human society to a degree of often life-sustaining dependence.
+The article says, "humans already embrace fusions of biology and technology.
+We spend most of our waking time communicating through digitally mediated channels [...] we trust artificial intelligence with our lives through antilock braking in cars and autopilots in planes...
+With one in three courtships leading to marriages in America beginning online, digital algorithms are also taking a role in human pair bonding and reproduction".

-The article further argues that from the perspective of the evolution, several previous Major Transitions in Evolution have transformed life through innovations in information storage and replication (RNA, DNA, multicellularity, and culture and language).
-In the current stage of life's evolution, the carbon-based biosphere has generated a cognitive system (humans) capable of creating technology that will result in a comparable evolutionary transition.
+The article further argues that from the perspective of evolution, several previous Major Transitions in Evolution have transformed life through innovations in information storage and replication (RNA, DNA, multicellularity, and culture and language).
+In the current stage of life's evolution, the carbon-based biosphere has generated a system (humans) capable of creating technology that will result in a comparable evolutionary transition.

 The digital information created by humans has reached a similar magnitude to biological information in the biosphere.
 Since the 1980s, the quantity of digital information stored has doubled about every 2.5 years, reaching about 5 zettabytes in 2014 (5×10^21 bytes).

-In biological terms, there are 7.2 billion humans on the planet, each having a genome of 6.2 billion nucleotides.
-Since one byte can encode four nucleotide pairs, the individual genomes of every human on the planet could be encoded by approximately 1×10^19 bytes.
+In biological terms, there are 7.2 billion humans on the planet, each with a genome of 6.2 billion nucleotides.
+Since one byte can encode four nucleotide pairs, the individual genomes of every human could be encoded by approximately 1×10^19 bytes.
 The digital realm stored 500 times more information than this in 2014 (see figure).
-The total amount of DNA contained in all of the cells on Earth is estimated to be about 5.3×10^37 base pairs, equivalent to 1.325×10^37 bytes of information.

-If growth in digital storage continues at its current rate of 30–38% compound annual growth per year, it will rival the total information content contained in all of the DNA in all of the cells on Earth in about 110 years.
-This would represent a doubling of the amount of information stored in the biosphere across a total time period of just 150 years".
+The total amount of DNA in all the cells on Earth is estimated to be about 5.3×10^37 base pairs, equivalent to 1.325×10^37 bytes of information.
+If growth in digital storage continues at its current rate of 30–38% compound annual growth per year, it will rival the total information content in all the DNA in all the cells on Earth in about 110 years.
+This would represent a doubling of the amount of information stored in the biosphere in just 150 years.